 2. People mostly think about themselves

 Generally, people like to hear how great they are.
-That sounds like a sweeping generalisation, but think about it – if a sales person flatters you or even comments on something about you, you remember them because they concentrated on you and made you feel good about yourself.
+That sounds like a sweeping generalization, but think about it – if a salesperson flatters you or even comments on something about you, you remember them because they concentrated on you and made you feel good about yourself.
 So, when you’re selling, you need to complement people, but in an authentic and insightful way.
 You need to notice things about the people and the company, so they feel a connection with you.
 This builds their trust.
-People are more likely to buy from you if they feel that the attention is focused on them, so that they feel seen and understood.
-This links to point No 1 about doing your research about them.
-You need to listen carefully to what they say in each interaction, and mention things they have said, using the language they have used each time you speak to them to show them you have concentrated on them and remembered things about them.
+People are more likely to buy from you if they feel that the attention is focused on them so that they feel seen and understood.
+This links to point No. 1 about doing your research about them.
+You need to listen carefully to what they say in each interaction and mention things they have said, using the language they have used each time you speak to them to show them you have concentrated on them and remembered things about them.

 “If you use our software combined with the skills in your team you can open up 6 new markets in the next 12 months instead of the 2 new markets you are currently forecasting”